 (c) any legislation that, in respect of the United Kingdom, replaces, or enacts into United Kingdom domestic law, the General Data Protection Regulation (EU) 2016/679, the proposed Regulation on Privacy and Electronic Communications or any other law relating to data protection and the processing of personal data as a consequence of the United Kingdom leaving the European Union

 3.1 The Association holds a variety of Data relating to individuals, including customers and employees (also referred to as data subjects) which is known as Personal Data.
 The Personal Data held and processed by the Association is detailed within the Fair Processing Notice at Appendix 2 hereto and the Data Protection Addendum of the Terms of and Conditions of Employment which has been provided to all employees.

-3.1.1 “Personal Data” is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by the Association.
+3.1.1 “Personal Data” is that from which a living individual can be identified either by that data

 3.1.2 The Association also holds Personal data that is sensitive in nature (i.e. relates to or reveals a data subject’s racial or ethnic origin, religious or relates to health).
 This is “Special Category Personal Data”.

 4.1.1 The Association is permitted to process Personal Data on behalf of data subjects provided it is doing so on one of the following grounds: